Skip to main content

 How quickly do you receive measurement results?

 The system provides results in real-time.
-Based on the measurements, you receive a current measured value every second.
+Based on the measurements, you receive a current measurement value every second.
 This fast response time enables effective process control during formaldehyde production and early detection of process deviations.

 How precise are the formaldehyde concentration measurements?